wilsjame/how-to-nasa/index.md

 ## Welcome to GitHub Pages

 # Where to find additional resources

+# This Guide (must) Contains
+- What the NASA API is
+- How to set it up
+- How to interact with it
+- Some sample code
+- Where to find additional resources

+- High-level overview of API (INTRO, BACKGROUND, SETUP, LINK TO OG API DOCS, etc..
+- Details of at least 2 API method/functionality
+  1. documentation of API call: what it does, what gets sent to the server, what get recieved
+  2. example of call: what *they* sent, and what was actually received
+  3. live or runnable code (js fiddle, code block)

 You can use the [editor on GitHub](https://github.com/wilsjame/how-to-nasa/edit/master/index.md) to maintain and preview the content for your website in Markdown files.